ladybug-tools/spider/gbxml-viewer/r13/gv-iss-issues/README.md

 ## Wish list

+* 2018-05-23 ~ Theo ~ Popup windows > Add buttons to make checked items visible
+* 2018-05-23 ~ Theo ~ add colored options to left menu to indicate membership in a set of surfaces
 * Add locate surfaces with openings that overlap
 * 2018-03-04 ~ Currently only identifies surfaces with identical coordinates
 	* Upgrade so identifies any surface within another surface